ipfs-inactive/package-managers/docs/file-system-based.md

 ## Experiment 1

-When attempting to add the updated files with `--nocopy` (Filestore), you always encounter an error.
+When attempting to add the updated files with `--nocopy` and `--fscache` (Filestore), you always encounter an error.
 This is due to the [current behaviour](https://github.com/ipfs/go-ipfs/issues/5734#issuecomment-492931782) of the Filestore, which expects that once a file has been added, it will not change.

 This means that for our test case of rsyncing updates from upstream and adding to IPFS can't currently use `--nocopy`